anthony-tuininga/ceODBC/doc/src/module.rst

 .. function:: Binary(string)

    Construct an object holding a binary (long) string value.
+This is merely a wrapper over the bytes class and that should be used instead.

 .. function:: Connection(dsn, autocommit=False)